Decomposition spaces, incidence algebras and M\"obius inversion III: the decomposition space of M\"obius intervals: The decomposition space of intervals

-\begin{proof} By construction the objects are $[-2], [-1], [0], [1],\ldots$. and the mapping spaces are
+\begin{proof} By construction the objects are $[-2], [-1], [0], [1],\ldots$ and the mapping spaces are

-It is clear by the explicit description of $i\upperstar $ that it takes the maps in $\Xi+$ to the generic maps in $\Delta$.
-On the other hand, it is clear that the cULF maps in $\Delta$ are the free maps. \end{proof}
+It is clear by the explicit description of $i\upperstar $ that it takes the maps in $\Xiplus $ to the active maps in $\simplexcategory$.
+On the other hand, it is clear that the \culf maps in $\simplexcategory$ are the inert maps. \end{proof}